kayoumido/PRO_A-11/README.md

 **Note: nginx serves files from the `src/public` directory.**

 ### Start development
-Before accessing the app in your browser, you need to setup the `.env` file.
+Before accessing the app in your browser, you need to setup the `.env` within the laravel source code.

 First, you need to copy it from the example file.